win93-community/windows93-docs/docs/nodoc/route.md

 # $route

-{% hint style="info" %}
-Route is a simple little utility function that changes the hash without refreshing the page.
+?> Route is a simple little utility function that changes the hash without refreshing the page.
 The documentation will be written sometime in the future.
-{% endhint %}